-An easy, flavorful sweet potato chili is made with ground beef or turkey, sweet potatoes, black beans, and fire-roasted tomatoes with spices that give enough heat, even I couldn’t stop eating this chili.
+Sweet Potato Chili.
+An easy, flavorful Sweet Potato Chili is made with ground beef or turkey, sweet potatoes, black beans, and fire-roasted tomatoes with spices that give enough heat to this chili, even I couldn’t stop eating this it.
 Omit the meat, double the beans and turn this one into a Vegetarian Chili!

-If you enjoy chili as much as our boys do, then try our Red Bean and Beef Chili as well, its a little more mild than this one.
+If you enjoy chili as much as the men in my family do, then try our Red Bean and Beef Chili.
+It’s a little more mild than this one.

 ENJOY!
 Have a great weekend!

 Don’t forget to PIN this one to your dinner board!

 390 calories/ 9g fat( 2g saturated fat)/ 49g carbs/ 31g protein/ 14g fiber,

 - 1 pound lean ground beef or turkey

 - 1 cup chopped green onions (about 6)